dotnet/docs/docs/framework/data/adonet/ef/entityclient-provider-for-the-entity-framework.md

 ## Managing Transactions
  In the Entity Framework, there are two ways to use transactions: automatic and explicit.
 Automatic transactions use the <xref:System.Transactions> namespace, and explicit transactions use the <xref:System.Data.EntityClient.EntityTransaction> class.

- To update data that is exposed through a conceptual model; see [How to: Manage Transactions in the Entity Framework](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/bb738523(v=vs.100)).
+ To update data that is exposed through a conceptual model, see [How to: Manage Transactions in the Entity Framework](https://docs.microsoft.com/previous-versions/dotnet/netframework-4.0/bb738523(v=vs.100)).

 ## In This Section
  [How to: Build an EntityConnection Connection String](../../../../../docs/framework/data/adonet/ef/how-to-build-an-entityconnection-connection-string.md)